KernelTuner/kernel_tuner/INSTALL.rst

 You can also install from the git repository.
 This way you also get the examples.
 Please note that this will install all required dependencies in the current environment.
-For step-by-step instructions on setting up a development environment, see `Contributing <https://kerneltuner.github.io/kernel_tuner/stable/contributing.html#development-environment>`__.
+For step-by-step instructions on setting up a development environment, see :ref:`Development Environment <development environment>`.

 .. code-block:: bash